...

 Post-divorce Anger Issues: Co-parenting Advice in Difficult Circumstances

-Learning how to regulate emotions is an important part of being an adult, but even adults can struggle with their personal feelings when they are going through a divorce.
+Learning how to regulate emotions is an important part of being an adult.
+However, even adults can struggle with their personal feelings when they are going through a divorce.
 Not only are you eliminating the most important relationship in your life but you are throwing the equilibrium of your house off to a great extent.

-It makes sense to feel uneasy, and it makes sense to feel like a part of you is going away forever.
-If your spouse has done something to harm your children or harm you directly it makes further sense to feel betrayed and direct feelings of anger towards your soon to be ex-spouse.
+It makes sense to feel uneasy.
+It’s normal to feel like a part of you is going away forever.
+If your spouse has harmed your children or hurt you directly, it’s even more understandable to feel betrayed.
+These feelings of anger towards your soon-to-be ex-spouse are natural.

 It is the experience of the attorneys with the Law Office of Bryan Fagan, PLLC that when an opposing party experiences anger towards a client of ours it is the children of the marriage that take that anger to heart more so than anyone else.

-Obviously just because you are divorcing your spouse, it doesn’t mean that your interactions with that person will cease the day that your divorce decree is signed by a judge.
-The most important aspect of your former marriage, raising your child, is still in place even if your marriage no longer is.
+Divorcing your spouse doesn’t mean your interactions will end once the divorce decree is signed.
+The most important part of your former marriage—raising your child—remains, even if your marriage does not.

 Warning Signs to Identify and Mitigate During the Divorce Process